ohcnetwork/docs/docs/contributing/internship-handbook/index.md

 ### Work Expectations and Monitoring
 * Interns can go through the training modules while picking up issues and working on the same
 * Interns will be responsible for selecting issues and working on them to meet their monthly story point requirements.
 They should not wait for mentors to assign tasks
+* When selecting an issue to work on, review its scope, complexity, and effort required, and suggest an appropriate story point value in your request to the core team.
+The core team will review and approve or adjust the story points before assigning the issue.
+Upon completion, the approved story points will be awarded and contribute toward your monthly stipend.
 * Only merged Pull Requests (PRs) will be considered for story point and stipend payouts
 * All interns are expected to submit fully functional PRs.
 The review process should not be relied upon to correct incomplete or low-quality work
 * Any doubts must be clarified with team members before submitting the PR to ensure it meets the required standards